ethanwhite/nescent-sabbatical-proposal/proposal.md

 improving the documentation.
 This will make adding new features faster and safer, and make the code more maintainable in the long run (Wilson et al. 2012).
+While conducting this ground work I plan to interact actively with the NESCent informatics and scientific communities to identify the best areas to focus effort in **Goals 1 & 2**.
 Months 3-6 will focus on **Goal 1** including the integration of taxonomic tools, which is crucial to the next phase.
 Months 7-10 will focus on implementing **Goal 2**.